zachdt/zachdt/README.md

 My website should include all relevant links and contact info.

-Moving to NYC or SF in January...
+Moving to NYC summer 2021!